RedKnite5/Microblog/README.md

 - **Account Deletion** Users can delete their account, which will remove their name from all posts they have created.
 - **Sorting Posts** Posts can be sorted by how new they are or by how many likes they have.
 - **Custom Avatars** Users can upload their own avatars.
+- **Security** Resistance against XSS and CSRF, as well as rate limiting.

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript, Handlebars